kuy/redux-tower/README.md

 + history: An instance of `createBrowserHistory()` or `createHashHistory()`.
 + routes: A route definition that previously introduced.
 * initial: [Optional] Initial component, which is used until a location change is occurred.
+* cancel: [Optional] A saga, which is called when a running route action was cancelled by other route actions.

 ```js
 import { saga as router } from 'redux-saga-tower';